 A collection of screenshots taken during the video.
 I used the same camera settings for video and still shots.

 Note: Watch my other videos here , which are all in HD.
 Select the HD icon in settings.
 (The gear) The above two inbedded videos are not in HD, but simply select this link and you can access them in HD.

 You may be wondering why so many screen shots?
 Well this Sony is extremely rare and to find one in working condition is equally rare.
 Finding a service technician is rarer still, so I’m pleased to display images from a working Indextron. 🙂 When the Black version is up and running, I will post screen shots from this model as well.
-See information on the BLACK VERSION OF THE KVX 370 ON Page 3A.
+See information on the BLACK VERSION OF THE KVX 370 on page Three-A.